-Asset Based Lending, or ABL, is a business loan secured by balance sheet assets, including cash, accounts receivable and sometimes inventory.
-The amount of the credit offered through the loan depends on the value of the pledged assets, securing the loan (i.e. the collateral).
-It is a viable alternative for businesses that are looking to improve cash flow by monetizing these assets.
+Asset Based Lending, or ABL, is business financing secured by balance sheet assets including cash, accounts receivable and sometimes inventory.
+The amount of the credit offered through the loan depends on the value of the pledged assets, securing the loan (i.e. the collateral).* It is a viable alternative for businesses that are looking to improve cash flow by monetizing these assets.

-Asset based lending is a revolving credit facility, similar to a credit card, made to business “borrowers that may have high leverage, erratic earnings, or marginal cash flows.”1
+Asset based lending is a revolving credit facility, similar to a credit card, made to business “borrowers that may have high leverage, erratic earnings, or marginal cash flows.“

 But, ABL can also appeal to financially stable businesses.
 Sometimes, the loan can be secured by tangible fixed assets such as property, plant and equipment.